 Holding companies may benefit from a participation exemption.
-Dividend income, profits from a foreign P.E., and capital gains may be tax-exempt if the holding fulfill certain participation conditions.
+Dividend income, profits from a foreign P.E., and capital gains may be tax-exempt if the holding fulfills certain participation conditions.
 Furthermore, certain investments that yield a fixed rate of return may also be tax-exempt.

-Malta is a full member of the EU and since 2008 has adopted the Euro as its official currency, with the benefits that it entails, such as the availability of funding opportunities or the European tax directives, including the Parent-Subsidiary Directive, the EU Mergers Directive and the EU Interest & Royalties Directive.
+Malta is a full member of the EU and since 2008 has adopted the Euro as its official currency, with the benefits that it entails, such as the availability of funding opportunities or the European tax directives, including the Parent-Subsidiary Directive, the EU Mergers Directive, and the EU Interest & Royalties Directive.

 Malta has also signed a large list of Double Taxation Agreements, and companies doing business in Malta have access to an English-speaking high-skilled workforce, make it even more attractive to incorporate in the jurisdiction.

 Malta costs to obtain and administrate licenses are one of the lowest of the European Union and often valid for the whole EU territory.
 This makes Malta an attractive jurisdiction to establish businesses related to e-gaming, shipping, airline or investment funds.

 In addition, Malta company registration process is simple and straightforward, being possible in as little as 1 day to incorporate a company.